adamluckydo/ontology/Buddhism.md

 If it's not clear already, the Buddha's view on life was not exactly happy-go-lucky.
 From the get-go, he was dead-set on his vision, and he never deviated from it.
 The Buddha was known to say:

-“I teach one thing and one thing only: suffering and the end of suffering.”
+“I teach one thing and one thing only: Suffering and the end of suffering.”

 ## Buddhism in a nutshell